Navagatharkku Swagatham: Plot

-The film is about an English lecturer who is like an elder brother to his students, a new boy named Prasanth joins them and they all become friends after a few ragging.
-Prasanth later confesses he likes Veena, a junior in the college, and the whole gang tries and gets Veena to fall in love with Prasanth but Sreelakha, also a lecturer, tells Veena its just a prank which the boys are playing which leaves Veena inconsolable, as soon as the English lecturer Appettan finds out he spills out the truth about Prasanths love from child hood to Veena, He also goes and tells Sreelakha but also says that a boy used to love her which leaves her in tears.
-Near the end of the film Appettan confesses that he was the boy that used to love Sreelakha but when he goes to express his love, he finds out that Sreelakha and her husband has decided to reunite which leaves Appettan heart broken but he receives a note which says she also loved him and her stubborn attitude was caused by Appettan because Appettan didn't express his love to her in the beginning.
+The film is about an English lecturer named Appettan who is like an elder brother to his students.
+A new boy named Prasanth joins them and they all become friends after a bit of ragging.
+Prasanth later confesses he likes Veena, a junior in the college, and the class tries to get Veena to fall in love with Prasanth.
+However Sreelakha, also a lecturer, tells Veena it's just a prank which the boys are playing, leaving Veena inconsolable.
+As soon as Appettan finds out, he spills out the truth about Prasanth's love from childhood to Veena.
+He subsequently tells Sreelakha but also says that a boy used to love her, which leaves her in tears.
+Near the end of the film, Appettan confesses that he was the boy that used to love Sreelakha, only to discover that Sreelakha and her husband have decided to reconcile when he goes to express his love, breaking his heart.
+He later receives a note which says Sreelakha reciprocates his love and her stubborn attitude was due to Appettan's failure to express his love to her in the past.